fzago-cray/liblustre/README.md

 -   llapi\_path2parent should probably have an lfsh arg and discriminate between full path and relative paths. lfsh would be used only if a relative path is passed.
 Same with path2fid.
--   llapi\_open\_by\_fid and some layout function should return -errno on error, not -1 with errno set.
 -   remove recno from lus\_fid2path since it's unused
 -   lus_fid2path and lus_fd2parent should use a newer ioctl that optionally copies the path directly into an application buffer to